 Related: Master your Focus

 While you’re at it, get some mummy and me portraits as well.
-Remember the cake smash is yet to come, so be mindful not to wear her out before you’ve even started that part of the session.
+Remember, the smash cake moment is yet to come, so be mindful not to wear her out before you’ve even started that part of the session.
 Make these ones quick, then move on to the cake smash photos.

-A tip from Heidi is to protect the cake!
+A tip from Heidi is to protect the cake when outdoors!
 If you put it down to deal with other things, or whilst you’re doing the traditional portraits, make sure it doesn’t get eaten by ants!
-There’s no cake smash photos with a cake!
+There are no cake smash photos without a cake!

 So better yet, maybe just leave it indoors until you’re ready for it!